ManoniLo/Tiny-YOLOv3-Tucker-compression/README.md

 - Support for network compression with Tucker Tensor decomposition was added.
 The folder 'yolo3_tucker' contains the code to compress
   YOLO v3/Tiny YOLO v3 Darknet model by choosing compression factors for each layer.
 However the support can be easily extended to any other backbone.
 Tucker decomposition is computed with the Python package 'tensorly'
 - Support for model training/evaluation with the KITTI dataset.
+- Other YOLO-based model implementation is available like YOLOX and models suitable for real-time detection as YOLO-Lite and YOLO-Fastest.

 #### Backbones